Embracing Regenerative Ocean Farming: The Future of Sea Moss Cultivation

 This issue needs more research and design inspiration.

-Sargassum impacts
+Sargassum Impacts

 Pelagic sargassum events have affected many Caribbean coastlines.
 When sargassum piles onto a farm, it can smother lines, block light, and create low-oxygen conditions as it decomposes.
 A wise design would factor this in and also plan for sargassum seasons.